antonyho/docker-vpn-gateway/README.md

 echo 'tun' | sudo tee -a /etc/modules
 ```

 Add IPv4 forward on the host.
-Add a line to the `/etc/sysctl.conf`.
+And also set `rp_filter=2` to the host.
+Add these lines to the `/etc/sysctl.conf`.

 Edit it: